brianmaierjr/long-haul-astro/README.md

 ![preview Long Haul](/preview.jpg)

-# Welcome to the Long Haul Theme for Astro
+# Long Haul Theme for Astro

 Long Haul is a minimal, long form, theme for Astro.
 I originally built this theme for Jekyll about 8 years ago(geez I'm old).
 Somehow that theme has almost 700 forks and almost 600 stars [on GitHub](https://github.com/brianmaierjr/long-haul) so I figured I'd bring it into the future with Astro 🚀.